LibOps/docs/docs/development/index.md

 Ensure your gcloud email and **public** SSH key(s) (i.e. `~/.ssh/id_rsa.pub`) are added to `developers` in [libops.yml](./yml.md)

-The email being set in libops.yml is required to run LibOps CLI commands.
-Please ensure the email you set here is the same as the one you setup your LibOps CLI with.

-The public SSH keys are required to SFTP to your environment and/or run interactive drush commands.
+Your public SSH keys is required to be configured in libops.yml in order to SFTP to your environment and/or run interactive drush commands.

 ```
 libops set developer --pub-key ~/.ssh/id_rsa.pub